-A space is complete (or Cauchy complete) if every sequence/net/filter that should converge really does converge.
-We identify those that should converge as the Cauchy sequences/nets/filters.
-A space that is not complete has gaps that may be filled to form its completion; it is rather natural to make the space Hausdorff at the same time.
+A space that is not complete has “gaps” that may be filled to form its completion; it is rather natural to make the space (or equivalently its underlying topological space) Hausdorff at the same time.
+Forming the completion of a Hausdorff space is an important example of completion in the general abstract sense.

 The general idea is this: every point in generates a principal ultrafilter (consisting of those sets to which the point belongs), so there is a natural map from to .
 Furthermore, this map is a morphism of the appropriate structure, which in particular makes it Cauchy-continuous (preserving Cauchy filters) and continuous (preserving limits).
-So all of the limits in still exist in , but now each Cauchy filter in (having become a Cauchy filter in ) has a limit as well.
-There is a problem that is rather larger than necessary; for example, all of the filters that converge to a give point in (not just the free ultrafilter at that point) exist in and converge to one another.
-But you can take a quotient of to make it Hausdorff or (especially if was not Hausdorff to begin with) to leave in just as much redundancy as has but no more.
+So all of the limits in still exist in , but now each Cauchy filter in (having become both a Cauchy filter in and a point in ) has a limit as well.
+The additional Cauchy filters based on the additional points in will also have a limit in , essentially because is a monad (so a Cauchy filter of Cauchy filters folds into a single Cauchy filter).

-(details to come, if I get around to it)
+Details to come, if I get around to it.